Twentieth Anniversary Macintosh: Specifications and design

-The TAM featured a 250 MHz PowerPC 603ev processor and 12.1" active matrix LCD powered by an ATI 3D Rage II video chipset with 2 MB of VRAM capable of displaying up to 16-bit color at either 800x600 or 640x480 pixels.
+The TAM featured a 250 MHz PowerPC 603ev processor and 12.1" active matrix LCD from a PowerBook 3400c/G3 Kanga, powered by an ATI 3D Rage II video chipset with 2 MB of VRAM capable of displaying up to 16-bit color at either 800x600 or 640x480 pixels.
 It had a vertically mounted 4x SCSI CD-ROM and an Apple floppy SuperDrive, a 2 GB ATA hard drive, a TV/FM tuner, an S-Video input card, and a custom-made Bose sound system including two "Jewel" speakers and a subwoofer built into the externally located power supply "base unit".

 A thick "umbilical" cable connects the base unit to the head unit, supplying both power, and communications for the subwoofer.
 The umbilical connects via a multi-pin connector, which is a possible cause of the TAM's one major fault: the "speaker buzz".
 Inspections of units that received a repair by Apple due to the speaker buzz found one or more extra resistors had been installed in the umbilical.
 Ensuring the connectors are free of dust/dirt has also been known to resolve the "buzz", though the buzz ultimately only affected a small percentage of machines.
 An Apple Engineer noted that the thick umbilical was intended to power a higher end CPU, however that option was ultimately curtailed, though the diameter of the umbilical remained.

 The TAM came with a unique 75 key ADB keyboard which featured leather palm-rests and a trackpad instead of a mouse.
 The trackpad could be detached from the keyboard if desired, with a small leather insert found underneath the keyboard ready to fill the gap.
 When not required, the keyboard could slide under the TAM's head unit, leaving the trackpad exposed for continued access.
 The TAM also came with a remote control (standard with the Apple TV/FM Tuner card), but also featured buttons on the front panel that could control sound levels, CD playback, brightness, contrast, and TV mode.
 The pre-installed operating system was a specialized version of Mac OS 7.6.1, which allowed control over those features.
 It is the last Macintosh model able to boot and run System 7 natively.

 Expandability was offered via a 7-inch PCI slot and Apple Communication slot II for the addition of Ethernet.
 Later G3 upgrade options offered by Sonnet and NewerTechnologies made use of the TAM's Level II Cache slot, which allow the computer to reach speeds of up to 500 MHz.
 All of these options come at the price of the TAM's slim profile.
 The back panel must be removed, and replaced with an (included) "hunchback" cover that adds several inches to the depth of the machine.

-The TAM featured a unique startup chime, which is not used on any other Macintosh models.
+The TAM featured a unique startup chime that was made exclusively for this model, and was not used on any other Macintosh models.